Understanding Perimenopause Hormones

 The stakes are practical: poor sleep affects job performance, relationships, and long-term health.
 Night sweats aren’t just uncomfortable - chronic sleep disruption increases risks for heart disease by 27% and depression by 45% according to longitudinal Women’s Health Initiative data.
 Yet 73% of women don’t discuss symptoms with their doctors, often because they don’t recognize them as hormonal changes or dismiss them as “just stress.”

 This phase requires different solutions than post-menopause.
-For example, black cohosh might help hot flashes now but become ineffective later when estrogen levels bottom out.
-Cooling products like the Bamboo Sleep Shirt address immediate temperature dysregulation while being reusable for years - our testing shows bamboo maintains 89% of its wicking properties after 50 washes.
+For example, black cohosh check price on Amazon might help hot flashes now but become ineffective later when estrogen levels bottom out.
+Cooling products like the Bamboo Sleep Shirt check price on Amazon address immediate temperature dysregulation while being reusable for years - our testing shows bamboo maintains 89% of its wicking properties after 50 washes.
 Understanding these distinctions prevents wasted spending on products designed for different life stages.
-The Progesterone Cream that works wonders now for sleep may need adjustment later when your natural progesterone production ceases completely.
+The Progesterone Cream check price on Amazon that works wonders now for sleep may need adjustment later when your natural progesterone production ceases completely.

 Head-to-head comparison